frePPLe/frepple/doc/erp-integration/odoo-connector/installation-and-configuration.rst

            CSRF_COOKIE_SAMESITE = "none"               # NOTE: "none", not None

   * **Configure parameters**
+    | Some parameters need to be configured in the "admin / parameters" screen.
+The
+      first 5 parameters absolutely need editing, while the remaining parameters optionally need modification.

     * | odoo.url:
       | URL of the Odoo server.